ASHIK11ab/Flask-Series/README.md

       return "<h2 style='color:red'> Invalid short link </h2>"
     return redirect(url.url)
 ```
-  1. Now we need to make sure that the short name is a valid so that we can redirect user to the actual URL.
+&emsp;&emsp;&emsp;i.
+Now we need to make sure that the short name is a valid so that we can redirect user to the actual URL.

-1. Lets create the function get_url which returns a record from the database if the short name exists.
+20. Lets create the function get_url which returns a record from the database if the short name exists.
 ```python
   def get_url(short_name):
     return db.execute("select * from url_info where short_name = :short_name",